waocats/crabgo/src/doc/contrib/src/design.md

 ### Backwards compatibility

-Cargo strives to remain backwards compatible with projects created in previous versions.
+Crabgo strives to remain backwards compatible with projects created in previous versions.
 The CLI interface also strives to remain backwards compatible, such that the commands and options behave the same.
 That being said, changes in behavior, and even outright breakage are sometimes done in limited situations.